- about the recruitment process

 Is there another payment option?

-Only this option is available.
-It takes 10 minutes to register on Payoneer, and you can withdraw funds to any account.
+you can get paid either through direct payments to your card or receive the payment on your Payoneer account. it takes 10 minutes to register on Payoneer, and you can withdraw funds to any account.

 How do I define my rate?

 We clarify your rate before we start offering projects.
 It will be your rate for any project on our platform by default.
 You can raise/lower your rate when we offer you a particular project.

 If you have not previously worked with an hourly wage, then divide your current or last salary by 168 (number of hours worked per month) to get an approximate figure.

 we clarify the rate before the start of the project. if you are working on a project for a long time, rate changes are also possible, but not more than once every six months. clients usually do not welcome rate changes in the middle of the project. it is better to clarify your expectations at the initial stage.

 You need to accept the Terms&Conditions on the platform and sign an NDA with the client before we start our cooperation.